glaar/js-midi-player/README.md

-# Usage
+# js-midi-player

-Serving this project requires a PHP server.
-On Ubuntu, you can do e.g. `sudo apt-get install php5-cli` and then `php -S localhost:5050`.
-Use WAMP on Windows, MAMP on Mac.
+Serve this project with your favorite HTTP server and visit index.html with your favorite browser